lsd-techno/gitea-theme/README.md

 # Gitea Theme

-This should be a temporary solution until Gitea reinvents the `soft contrast, low light theme`.
+This should be a temporary solution until [Gitea](https://github.com/go-gitea/gitea) reinvents the `soft contrast, low light theme`.
+Inspired by https://github.com/go-gitea/gitea/issues/31308.

 Any updates, comments, or pull requests are appreciated.
-At the time of the first publication, it is based on the new `gitea-dark-theme` with some color accents inspired by the previous `arc-green-theme`.
+At the time of the first publication, it is based on the new `gitea-dark-theme` with some color accents based on previous `arc-green-theme`.

 ## How to Install